-Prefer to buy plain yogurt over Greek yogurt?
+Do you prefer to buy plain yogurt over Greek yogurt?
 That can also work!
 Just make sure it is plain and unsweetened.

 The consistency of yogurt will vary from brand to brand.
 Therefore, it is best to start with half the amount the recipe calls for in cream of chicken soup.
-Then add more if needed.
+Then, add more if needed.

 8. Heavy Cream + Chicken Broth